Nevenall/Shift-X/src/System/00 Quickstart.md

 ### SFX

-By dfault powers have limitations, but special effects
+By default powers have limitations, but special effects

 ### Stunts

-Heros have a whole extra way to push themselves and that is with stunts.
-Stunts are basically any way of using your powerset that it doens't currently allow, but fits narratively.
-This could be adding a new power temporaraly, or changing how an existing power works.
+Heroes have a whole extra way to push themselves and that is with stunts.
+Stunts are basically any way of using your powerset that it doesn't currently allow, but fits narratively.
+This could be adding a new power temporarily, or changing how an existing power works.
 Stunts typically last for a scene.
-Which may, or may not, corrispond to a current action sequence.
+Which may, or may not, correspond to a current action sequence.

 ## Into the Action

 This is a section for taking actions and how powers affect that, and also additional complications that can occur, namely, adding engagement dice.
 And powers getting overtaxed or shutdown.

-Also want to know about the GM spending villiany dice for things like villain "flashbacks" and contingincy plans, and also to escape.
+Also want to know about the GM spending villainy dice for things like villain "flashbacks" and contingency plans, and also to escape.

 ## Transitions